vlcn-io/materialite/notes.md

+Check pull implementation.
+Ensure readers are impacted by `pull` too so writers do not send to readers that did not pull.

+---

 If an operator receives a recompute all passing through it, it should blow away its state.
 ^-- well the push down and forking problem.